nipil/dedicated-server-availability-watcher/README.md

 Test the provider by listing its inventory.

+## email-sendmail

+First of all, we use `msmtp` as `sendmail` provider.
+See the [documentation](https://marlam.de/msmtp/documentation/) for anything related.
+How to send email using `msmtp` it outside of the scope of this document and project.

+You will first need to :

+- to build a system-wide `msmtprc` yourself
+- make sure it works : install `msmtp`, `msmtp-mta`, `mailutils` and test it using `mail`
+- and make sure the `PATH` the user runs our program has access to `sendmail`, which often is located in `sbin` directories (which are not usually in non-root users' `PATH`) and that is because the library used to send emails only looks for `sendmail` in the provided `PATH`

+Then you have to provide the required information :

+- define an ENV `EMAIL_FROM` variable (which may be a dummy value like `a@b.c` as `msmtp`may replace it by your account's email)
+- define an ENV `EMAIL_TO` to where you want the email notifications to go

+You can finally test it using :

+    dedicated-server-availability-watcher notifier test email-sendmail

+If everything is setup correctly (and your provider does not do stupid antispam stuff) then you should receive a dummy email from your program.

 ## ovh

 No environment variable is required to query this particular API endpoint.